OgnianM/Chess-magic-number-generator/README.md

-<title>A magic number generator for chess rook and bishop move generation.</title>
+<h1>A magic number generator for chess rook and bishop move generation.</h1>

 See https://www.chessprogramming.org/Magic_Bitboards for more detailed information.